 Final local body election results confirmed on Thursday 17 October revealed a voter turnout of 43%.
 A total of 31,748 votes were cast in the election, the highest number in the last decade.

-A mixed representation model introduced for the first time this year means the Council is now made up of five ward councillors, six councillors ‘at large’, plus a Mayor.
+A mixed representation model introduced for the first time this year means the Council is now made up of six ward councillors, six councillors ‘at large’, plus a Mayor.

 Led by Campbell Barry, at 28 the country’s youngest Mayor, the new Council is the youngest, most gender balanced, and most diverse in the city’s history.